helpermethod/idiomatic-groovy/README.md

 }
 ```

-* Applying a function to every element of a list
+* Use `collect` to apply a function to every element of list or map

 ```groovy
 // bad